 Civil contingencies include lawsuits brought by a number of fishermen associations on behalf of their associates, alleging that the dredge of Ternium Brasil's deep-water port has had a negative impact on fish farming and exploitation activities in the Sepetiba Bay area in Rio de Janeiro and that, as a result, fishermen in that area had suffered damages.
-A provision in the amount of \$24.5 million was recorded at the acquisition date in connection with this matter (\$8.8 million and \$10.9 million as of December 31, 2021 and 2020, respectively).
+A provision in the amount of \$ 24.5 million was recorded at the acquisition date in connection with this matter (\$ 4.5 million and \$ 8.8 million as of December 31, 2022 and 2021, respectively; the decrease in the provision was mainly due to the favorable outcome for a part of the lawsuits).